Any Fin for Love Excerpt

 Before Cody could respond, a large man in a green jumpsuit stormed through the front door.
 “Lynette!
 Who left a rig out there blocking the whole boat ramp?”

 Cody gasped and stepped forward.
 “I’m sorry, it’s mine.
 I was so excited when I saw the empty slip, I jumped out and ran in to rent it.”
 The man towered over her five-foot six-inch frame, but she faced him head on.

 He frowned.
 “Ain’t got no empty slips.
 They’re all rented.”

 “No, Jubal,” Lynette interrupted, “one slip is empty toward the end of Dock A.”

-"It ain't empty.
-I rented it.”
+“Ain’t empty.
+I just rented it.”

 “To who?”
 Lynette’s hands went right to her hips.